511 Virginia - Frequently Asked Questions

 There are three ways to access 511.
 You can use the 511virginia.org website, call 511 from any phone or use our 511 VDOT app for iOS and Android devices.

 Through the website, you can also signup to receive personalized info via text message or e-mail for specific routes of interest.

 Where does the information originate?

 The Virginia Department of Transportation’s (VDOT) Transportation Operations Centers (TOCs) provide road and highway information to 511.

 The TOCs receive this information from a variety of sources, including VDOT safety service patrol crews, VDOT construction crews, traffic cameras, pavement sensors, the Virginia State Police and citizens.

 How often is the information updated?

 The traffic cameras are live.
-Emergency road conditions are updated as soon as the TOCs or state police learn of an incident.
+Emergency road conditions are updated as soon as the TOCs learn of an incident.